-“"Built for Swedish highways, sold to the world."”
+“Built for Swedish highways, sold to the world.”

 Sweden's parliament approved the JAS programme in June 1982, and the name "Gripen"—the griffin—won a public competition that September.
 On 9 December 1988, test pilot Stig Holmström lifted the first prototype into the sky above Linköping.
 A flight-control software glitch crashed that aircraft three months later, but Saab pressed on.
 By 9 June 1996, the Gripen entered service, designed to operate from 800-metre highway strips and turn around in ten minutes with a crew of conscripts.
 The lightweight canard-delta fighter now serves six nations and counting.